 You can begin your BMAT revision by using our BMAT Question Bank – it includes over 500 practice questions across Section 1, Section 2 and Section 3 to help you prepare for the BMAT exam.
 This is a good way to familiarise yourself with each of the different sections.

-After preparing with specific sections, the Admissions Testing Service has a bank of BMAT past papers, so you should be able to find a BMAT practice test easily this way – as well as papers with answer explanations (and sample responses for Section 3) to boost your learning.
+After preparing with specific sections, the Cambridge Assessment Admissions Testing page has a bank of BMAT past papers, so you should be able to find a BMAT practice test easily this way – as well as papers with answer explanations (and sample responses for Section 3) to boost your learning.
 To further your learning, you can also use our Online BMAT Course, which has nine hours of tutorial for each section of the exam.

 A BMAT practice test is the perfect opportunity to find out how you may score in the real BMAT exam (though the good thing is that you can practice until you’re satisfied with it!), and which areas you find the most challenging.